Asian Art Outpost

 sou

-This is the single-character or short form of Sangha, the Buddhist idea of community (of monks, nuns, or followers of the Buddha).
-Alone, this character can simply mean "monk" (Just means monk in Japanese).
+僧 is the single-character or short form of Sangha, the Buddhist idea of community or order (of monks, nuns, or followers of the Buddha).

-僧Note that when writing this as Kanji, Japanese will tend to write this in the form shown to the right.
+僧僧 Note that when writing this as Kanji, Japanese will tend to write this in the form shown to the right.
 If you select our Japanese master calligrapher, please expect this special Kanji form.

 sēng qié